TerjeNorderhaug/refugeni/README.md

 ## Development Workflow

-Start figwheel in a separate terminal for interactive development:
+Start figwheel in a separate terminal for interactive development with automatic builds and code loading:

     lein figwheel